narlock/UsefulItems/README.md

   <img src="/demo/sugar_suffocation_res_demo.gif" alt="Sugar Suffocation Protection Demo">
 </p>

-- Feather: A player can right-click with feathers in their hand, they will "use" the feather and be granted with fall-damage protection for 2 seconds.
+- (Not Implemented) Feather: A player can right-click with feathers in their hand, they will "use" the feather and be granted with fall-damage protection for 2 seconds.
 This protection can be stacked.
 The player's protection time remaining will be shown to them when they use feathers.
 A message will appear when the protection is over.
 (Useful for deep falls!)
-- Bookshelf: Placed bookshelf blocks can have a custom user input string associated to them.
+- (Not Implemented) Bookshelf: Placed bookshelf blocks can have a custom user input string associated to them.
 When a user right-clicks the bookshelf, the message will be displayed!
 Server admins can also blacklist words so that users don't break server rules.
 Blacklisted words will appear as "*" characters.
-- Fireball: More use of a Gold Sword, when a player has the Fire block in their inventory, they can right-click a Gold Sword to cast a fireball.
+- (Not Implemented) Fireball: More use of a Gold Sword, when a player has the Fire block in their inventory, they can right-click a Gold Sword to cast a fireball.
 This is similar to a Ghast fireball.
 There is a 5-second cooldown on Fireballs by default.
 The Gold Sword will also lose 2 durability.
-- Dispenser Fireball: If Fire block is in the dispenser, the dispenser will shoot a fireball.
+- (Not Implemented) Dispenser Fireball: If Fire block is in the dispenser, the dispenser will shoot a fireball.

 ### Other Enhancements
 - When stairs are broken, they will drop the actual stair block.
 Stone stairs will only drop when using a Pickaxe.